abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

   toSQLRow (User {id, name}) = [toSQLValue id, toSQLValue name]
 ```

-We can try out the persistence in the repl:
+We can try out the persistence in the REPL:

 ```haskell
 $ pulp repl